 On March 7, 2000 voters approved Proposition C which extended a two and one half cent per \$100.0 in assessed valuation property tax set-aside for the benefit of the Recreation and Park Department (the Open Space Fund).
 Proposition C also authorizes the issuance of revenue bonds or other forms of indebtedness payable from the Open Space Fund.
-The City issued \$27.0 million of such Open Space Fund lease revenue bonds in October 2006.
+The City anticipates issuing up to \$27.0 million of such Open Space Fund lease revenue bonds under the current bond offering.